hybridsynchaadl/hybridsynchaadl.github.io/artifact_cav2021.md

 <h2>Running the artifact in a non-VM environment</h2>
 <p>
-In this section, we explains how to run the artifact in the Ubuntu environment which is non-VM environment.
-There are required software to run the HybridSynchAADL tool and experiments which are already installed in the VM
+In this section, we explain how to run the artifact in the Ubuntu environment which is a non-VM environment.
+There is required software to run the HybridSynchAADL tool and experiments which are already installed in the VM
 environment: Java1.8 and GNU parallel.
-To install these software, refer to the following website:
+To install this software, refer to the following website:
 </p>